ARM-software/arm-trusted-firmware/docs/getting_started/build-options.rst

 -  ``PSCI_OS_INIT_MODE``: Boolean flag to enable support for optional PSCI OS-initiated mode.
 This option defaults to 0.

+-  ``ARCH_FEATURE_AVAILABILITY``: Boolean flag to enable support for the optional SMCCC_ARCH_FEATURE_AVAILABILITY call.
+This option implicitly interacts with IMPDEF_SYSREG_TRAP and software emulation.
+This option defaults to 0.

 -  ``ENABLE_FEAT_RAS``: Boolean flag to enable Armv8.2 RAS features.
 RAS features are an optional extension for pre-Armv8.2 CPUs, but are mandatory for Armv8.2 or later CPUs.
 This flag can take the values 0 or 1.
 The default value is 0.